lena-voita/the-story-of-heads/source_target_contributions/README.md

 # Models

 For the general training pipeline, see the [explanation in the main README](../README.md).
-For the experiments with LRP, you have to set the model to `transformer_lrp` as follows:
+For all experiments with LRP, you have to set the model to `transformer_lrp` as follows:

 ```
 params=(